 Swift also introduces optional types, which handle the absence of a value.
 Optionals say either "there is a value, and it equals x" or "there isn't a value at all".
 Using optionals is similar to using nil with pointers in Objective-C, but they work for any type, not just classes.
-Not only are optionals safer and more expressive than nil pointers in Objective-C, they are at the heart of many of Swift's most powerful features.
+Not only are optionals safer and more expressive than nil pointers in Objective-C, they're at the heart of many of Swift's most powerful features.

 Swift is a type-safe language, which means the language helps you to be clear about the types of values your code can work with.
-If part of your code expects a String, type safety prevents you from passing it an Int by mistake.
-Likewise, type safety prevents you from accidentally passing an optional String to a piece of code that expects a nonoptional String.
+If part of your code requires a String, type safety prevents you from passing it an Int by mistake.
+Likewise, type safety prevents you from accidentally passing an optional String to a piece of code that requires a non-optional String.
 Type safety helps you catch and fix errors as early as possible in the development process.

-Constants and Variables

-Constants and variables associate a name (such as maximumNumberOfLoginAttempts or welcomeMessage) with a value of a particular type (such as the number 10 or the string "Hello").
-The value of a constant cannot be changed once it is set, whereas a variable can be set to a different value in the future.
+Constants and Variables maximumNumberOfLoginAttempts or welcomeMessage) with a value of a particular type (such as the number 10 or the string "Hello").
+The value of a constant can't be changed once it's set, whereas a variable can be set to a different value in the future.